Texas is the #2 state in the U.S. for catalytic converter theft.

 3 men arrested for theft of catalytic converters on San Antonio’s West Side, deputies say -KSAT 12

 Thieves continue to take catalytic converters in San Antonio – News 4 San Antonio

 Why are people stealing catalytic converters in Texas?

-People steal catalytic converters for a lot of reasons, but the primary reason that catalytic converters are taken in Texas is that they can be a source of quick cash.
+People steal catalytic converters for many reasons, but the primary reason that catalytic converters are taken in Texas is that they can be a source of quick cash.

-Each catalytic converter contains precious metals such as Platinum, Palladium, and Rhodeum and thieves can get between $50-200 on average per stolen converter but some car models draw higher prices.
+Each catalytic converter contains precious metals such as Platinum, Palladium, and Rhodium, and thieves can get between $50-200 on average per stolen converter, but some car models draw higher prices.
 Often this cash is used to buy drugs or fund other illegal activities.